Fair Resource Allocation in Federated Learning: Evaluation

 \subsection{Fairness of \qffl}

-In our first experiments, we verify that the proposed objective \qffl leads to more fair solutions (according to Definition~\ref{def: fairness}) for federated data.
+In our first experiments, we verify that the proposed objective \qffl leads to more fair solutions (Definition~\ref{def: fairness}) for federated data.
 In Figure \ref{fig: fairness}, we compare the final testing accuracy distributions of two objectives ($q=0$ and a tuned value of $q>0$) averaged across 5 random shuffles of each dataset.
 We observe that while the average testing accuracy remains fairly consistent, the objectives with $q>0$ result in more centered (i.e., fair) testing accuracy distributions with lower variance.
-In particular, while maintaining roughly the same average accuracy, \qffl reduces the variance of accuracies across all devices by 45\% on average.
-We further report the worst and best 10\% testing accuracies and the variance of the final accuracies in Table \ref{table: fairness}.
+In particular, \textit{while maintaining roughly the same average accuracy, \qffl reduces the variance of accuracies across all devices by 45\% on average.} We further report the worst and best 10\% testing accuracies and the variance of the final accuracy distributions in Table \ref{table: fairness}.
 Comparing $q=0$ and $q>0$, we see that the average testing accuracy remains almost unchanged with the proposed objective despite significant reductions in variance.
-We see similar results on training accuracy distributions in Figure \ref{fig: fairness_train} and Table \ref{table: fairness_train}, Appendix \ref{appen: full_exp}.
-Here, the average accuracy is with respect to all data points, not all devices.
-We observe similar results with respect to devices, as shown in Table \ref{table: accuracy_device}, Appendix \ref{appen: full_exp}.
+We report full results on all uniformity measurements (including variance) in Table~\ref{table: fairness_full} in the appendix, and show that \qffl encourages more uniform accuracies under other metrics as well.
+We observe similar results on training accuracy distributions in Figure \ref{fig: fairness_train} and Table \ref{table: fairness_train}, Appendix \ref{appen: full_exp}.
+In Table~\ref{table: fairness}, the average accuracy is with respect to all data points, not all devices; however, we observe similar results with respect to devices, as shown in Table \ref{table: accuracy_device}, Appendix \ref{appen: full_exp}.